joohyeon/ctakes-installation/README.md

 ## 2. Set cTAKES Home Directory:

 You need to set cTAKES home directory.
-You can just use the path where unzipped the file or have a new path where you can easily reference like D:\cTAKES.
+You can just use the path where you unzipped the file or have a new path where you can easily reference like D:\cTAKES.

 Let's set a cTAKES Home Directory on Windows environment.
-I typically use short cut "window button" + "Pause" to System in Control pannel, or you can open control panel then click System.
+I typically use short cut "window button" + "Pause" to open System in Control pannel, or you can follow Control Panel > System and Security > System.
 Then you click "Advanced system settings" -> "Environment Variables" -> Add "CTAKES_HOME" in User variable, and your home directory ex.)
 D:\cTAKES in Value column.

 TODO: How to use UMLS dataset and getting its permission.